muktika1/fetch-ml-apprentice-challenge/README.md

 My overall strategy prioritizes reusing strong pretrained representations (MiniLM) while focusing learning on task-specific heads.
 Freezing the transformer backbone allows the model to retain language generalization while training the lightweight heads for sentence classification, receipt quality, and query intent.
 In a low-data scenario, this approach balances efficiency and performance.
 I also explored when it may be helpful to freeze specific heads to support continual learning or avoid degrading prior task performance.
 These freezing strategies reflect common practices in real-world ML systems, especially those used in production at scale, such as at Fetch.

+Task 4 (Bonus): Multi-Task Training Loop
+To demonstrate how the model would be trained in a multi-task setting, I implemented a mock training loop using hypothetical data for each of the three tasks:

+Sentence classification (Task A)

+Receipt quality classification (Task B1)

+Query intent classification (Task B2)

+🔧 Assumptions
+Each input sentence is associated with labels for all three tasks.

+Labels are integer class IDs (e.g., 0 = "receipt", 2 = "offer").

+The model is trained using CrossEntropyLoss for each head.

+🧠 Design Choices
+Loss Calculation:
+I computed a separate loss for each task-specific head and combined them using a simple sum.
+In a real-world setup, I might use weighted loss if one task is more important or harder than the others.

+Optimizer:
+A single Adam optimizer is used to update all trainable parameters.

+Freezing Strategy:
+In a low-data scenario, I would freeze the transformer backbone and only train the heads.

+🔄 Forward Pass
+The model returns a dictionary with logits for all three heads:

+sentence_type

+receipt_quality

+query_intent

+These are passed to individual CrossEntropyLoss functions based on the labels.

+📊 Metrics
+Although I didn’t compute metrics in code, I would track:

+Accuracy and loss for each task

+Per-task learning curves to monitor training dynamics

+Optional: Macro F1 scores for imbalanced datasets

+In production, I would also:

+Use early stopping per task

+Log gradients to ensure no head dominates the loss

+Consider using task-specific learning rates or schedulers

+🧠 Summary of Key Decisions & Insights (Task 4)
+My training setup demonstrates a clean and modular approach to multi-task learning.
+I designed the model to return structured outputs per task, and used individual loss functions to ensure isolated feedback for each head.
+By summing losses and updating the shared encoder and heads together, I allow the model to learn both general sentence representations and task-specific objectives.

+This mirrors the type of scalable, maintainable ML workflows expected in a real-world ML engineering role — particularly in a company like Fetch, where multi-headed models may serve different aspects of the platform (receipts, fraud, search, etc.).